PPC.co

 But this doesn’t mean that you can’t and shouldn’t make any changes.
 If you think that your client’s initial campaign requires specific changes to make it better, go for it.

 However, if the existing campaign is decent enough, you should not make any changes to impress your client.
+If something is clearly wasting ad spend, fix it.
+Just do not rebuild the whole account overnight.

 Research And Learn Everything About Your Client’s Business